 This error indicates there was a problem during the build step.
 Some common causes include:

 a) The version of the programming language executable used by your application is no longer supported in upstream repositories.
 This can happen if there was a security vulnerability, causing the version of the language executable to be yanked.
-Some of our quickstart guides list the current supported versions.

 b) Your build environment is using an outdated buildpack.
 If you have a .buildpacks file in your app code respository or have set a BUILDPACK_URL env var, check if you have set a specific version.
 You can either remove the version (causing Dokku to use the latest version) or refer to the external buildpack repository to retrieve the latest version number.

 c) If none of the above problems are applicable, please enable tracing, redeploy your application, and send us the output.